amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 !!!info "Event Volume Billing & Property Limits"
     If your organization has Amplitude Experiment's *End-to-end* feature flagging and experimentation solution, Amplitude-defined [assignment](#assignment-events) and [exposure](#exposure-events) **don't count** toward your organization's event volume billing.
 Further, experiment user properties and event properties don't count towards your project property limits.

-    If you have purchased *Experiment Results* or haven't purchased Experiment then all events are billed in full.
+    If your organization has only purchased *Experiment Results* then all Experiment events are billed in full.

 ## Experiment user properties